Somerville

 PROFILE FAQ

-Somerville has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Somerville has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 37 projects that may impact the area.
-Notable projects include Somerville Cove, Tyabb-Somerville Recycled Water Scheme, Somerville Local Area Traffic Management - Black Spot Project, and Somerville Active Recreation Hub.
+AreaSearch has identified 36 projects likely impacting the area.
+Notable ones include Somerville Cove, Tyabb-Somerville Recycled Water Scheme, Somerville Local Area Traffic Management - Black Spot Project, and Somerville Active Recreation Hub.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.